OpenDataLiteracy/WSL-AMF/PlanofWork.md

 ## Communication

 - [Customize and add bullets]
 - Update the ODL GitHub repository at least weekly and more as needed, so the internship’s documentation is current and thorough.
-Notify Kathleen Sullivan and others as needed about updated reports.
+- Notify Kathleen Sullivan and others as needed about updated reports.
+- Meet with Kathleen either in person or through Zoom once a week or as needed.
 - Respond to Kathleen Sullivan or ODL team within 24 business hours.
-- Use [platforms determined by intern and sponsor], email, and Slack for communication with Kathleen Sullivan and the ODL team.
+- Use Zoom, email, and Slack for communication with Kathleen Sullivan and the ODL team.
 - Include any travel, online meetings, and/or site visits planned...